karlkfi/kpt-config-sync/docs/installation.md

 ## Verify installation

-To verify that Nomos components are correctly installed, issue the following command and verify that all components listed have status displayed as "Running."
+To verify that GKE Policy Management components are correctly installed, issue the following command and verify that all components listed have status displayed as "Running."

 Check running components: